benmccormick/benmccormick.github.io/src/pages/posts/2018/three-years-of-es6.md

 readNext: "ten-things-js,following-js-roadmap,proposals-in-production"
 ---

 Next month will mark the 3 year anniversary of the ES2015 spec, [better known as ES6](https://benmccormick.org/2015/09/14/es5-es6-es2016-es-next-whats-going-on-with-javascript-versioning).
 It was a huge moment in the evolution of JavaScript, a spec update that brought a ton of high level features to the JavaScript language, and the start of a new process of improving the language that so far has resulted in far more transparency and cross-environment compatibility.
 It was also the last "big bang" release of JavaScript, as TC39 has now moved to a pattern of annual small releases rather than making large multi-year language releases.
 There's been a ton of hype around ES6 over the last 4 years, and I've been writing all of my code using the modern spec during that time[^1] so this seems like a good time to step back and evaluate the features that were added.
 What made a big impact on my code, what didn't.
 Were there any big mistakes?
 So here's one developer's feature by feature look at ES6 after a few years of practice.
+This isn't an explanation of the features, if you want a refresher, check out [Babel's roundup here](https://babeljs.io/learn-es2015/).

 ### The features I use every day

 #### Arrow functions

+Arrow functions

 #### Classes